BiodiversityDataScienceCorp/Instructional-Pedagogy/1-2-building-skill.md

 students.
 It is important to explain what you are doing step-by-step, and how each step leads to the next one.

-## Language

-We want to motivate students and we will talk more about motivation in a later session.
-But here, we will take a moment to recognize one ineffective strategy often deployed by experts who want learners to believe that a task is as easy as they think it is.
-This often manifests in using the word "just" in explanations, as in, "Look, it is easy, you just... (wave magic wand with undecipherable incantations)" This language gives learners the very clear signal that the person helping them thinks their problem is trivial and that there must be something wrong with them if they do not experience it that way.

-With practice, we can change the way we speak to avoid dismissive language and replace it with more positive and motivating word choices.

 ### Any Questions?

 Another well-intended move that can go wrong is the call for questions.
 An